Jimmythespy/Jimmythespy/README.md

 # Hi, I'm Tung Anh (Jimmythespy)! 👋

 I am a passionate AI engineer in Vietnam, driven by a curiosity for technology.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+My journey involves delving into computer science, exploring new ideas, and sharing my insights with the community.

-**Education:** Hanoi University of Science and Technology **Major:** Information Systems and Communication
+**Education:** Hanoi University of Science and Technology <br>
+**Major:** Information Systems and Communication

 <br>